boonebgorges/bp-groupblog/readme.txt

 2. Screenshot of the group blog page.

 == Changelog ==

+= 1.9.0 =
+* Bumped PHP requirement to 5.3 and BuddyPress requirement to 1.7.
+* Added support for comment activity recording.

 = 1.8.13 =
 * Bumped BuddyPress version requirement to 1.5